The Word of the Day is Healing

 What I will tell you is this:

 She sat down and she talked to me.
 Not at me.
 Not around me.
 To me.
-About mental illness and the people we love who are drowning in it.
+About mental illness and the people I love, who are drowning in it.
 About intelligence and what it looks like when someone is using it to hide rather than to reach.
 About the specific exhaustion of being capable enough to fix things and the specific trap that capability sets for you.

 She had three kids and an RN license and a body that moved like a Viking shield-maiden and eyes that were doing quiet calculus on everyone in the room.
 She was strong in the way that doesn’t need to announce itself.
 Free in the way that doesn’t need permission.
 Real in the way that makes performance look tired by comparison.
+Like my Shona who I have called Freyja since we met she held the room.
+I didn’t want her, she taught me that to… not because she was undesireable but because I already found my soul mate and she doesn’t deserve anything less.
+Especially someone currently broken down to his core.

 And at some point — I couldn’t tell you exactly when — she said something that reorganized forty-nine years of my understanding of myself.